mhvis/solar/README.md

 Energy data is accumulated, temperature and voltage data is averaged when multiple systems have the same PVOutput system ID.

+**Note:** selection by serial number is not yet implemented, use IP address instead.

 ```
 [DEFAULT]
 Status interval = 5